signalfx/splunk-otel-python/README.md

 ### Supported Python Versions

-The instrumentation works with Python verion 3.6 and higher.
+The instrumentation works with Python verion 3.6 or higher.
 Supported libraries are listed [here](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation).

 ## Advanced Configuration

-For the majority of users, the [Getting Started](#getting-started) section is all you need.
+For the majority of users, the [Getting Started](#get-started) section is all you need.
 Advanced configuration documentation can be found [here](docs/advanced-config.md).
 In addition, special cases for instrumentation are documented [here](docs/instrumentation-special-cases.md).